sirintra/PMC-PC-training/docs/source/snakemake.rst

 By default, Snakemake will execute jobs locally on the host machine where the ``snakemake`` command is executed.
-To submit jobs the cluster, use the ``--cluster [submit_command]`` option.
-This allow snakemake rules to run with the given submit command.
+To submit jobs to cluster, use the ``--cluster [submit_command]`` option.
+This allows Snakemake rules to run with a given submit command.

 For example, to submit jobs to slurm: